airspot-dev/krules/OVERVIEW.md

 ]
 ```
-In addition to setting the basic properties we do more few interesting things.
+In addition, to set the basic properties, we do more few interesting things.

 We set deviceclass as an extended property.
 This means that from now on, this subject is tagged with that attribute and this information will be part of each event contextualized to this device.
-We can use Knative triggers for example to convey all these events to a dedicated broker, where a subset of rules will subscribe, activating logic specific only to that class of devices
+We can use Knative triggers for example to convey all these events to a dedicated broker, where a subset of rules will subscribe, activating logic specific only to that class of devices.

 We also set a status property to ‘READY’.
 As seen in the beginning, properties are reactive so that the system can be made aware of this new status.
 For example an independent service could take further steps to actually complete the onboarding procedure

-This is a very important feature and to better explain it we can take the example presented at the beginning where, in an interactive shell were we explicitly set the received value of a temperature sensor.
+This is a very important feature and, to better explain it, we can take the example presented at the beginning where, in an interactive shell, we explicitly set the received value of a temperature sensor.
 Now we are supposing to receive that value as part of an ingestion event.
-This is happening in the first rule, the following ones instead react to that change setting the temp_status property.
+This is happening in the first rule; the following ones instead react to that change setting the temp_status property.
 Please note that the minimum and maximum temperatures are read as property of the subject.
-This is because we set them during onboarding by acquiring them from the csv
+This is because we set them during onboarding phase by acquiring them from the csv
 ```python
 rulesdata = [